 - More Info

-- Obviously, the about section is important, but I’ll talk more about this in the next section
+- Obviously, the About section is important, but I’ll talk more about this in the next section

 - If you have products, you should add your major ones

-- Same goes for awards
+- The same goes for awards

 - Your Story is something that again reassures users, and makes you seem more friendly and human.
 And, above all is another great piece of discoverability material.
 I’ll touch on this more in the next section.